 But it’s not just the city’s wealth that makes it significant to the collector car market.
 One must also look at its history and present-day demographics.
 Vancouver’s love affair with high-end collector cars traces its roots to when Canada was still a dominion in Great Britain’s vast empire.
 In the fifty-odd years leading up to World War I, the powerful families and business elite of Britain came up with an effective solution to a pressing question: What to do with the black sheep of their families?
 Naturally, there are few problems that piles of money and thousands of miles can’t solve.
 Eccentrics, rogues, and any other flavor of unwanted or embarrassing offspring were often shipped off to the colonies: India, Australia, South Africa, and others.
 In Canada, left with little but regular allowance from home, these so-called “remittance men” were looked upon by locals as sad, albeit amusing curiosities.
 The true era of the remittance men ended after World War I, but the practice of sending undesirable children to distant lands—and paying them to stay there—endured for decades after.

-In the Vancouver area, the remittance man was likely to make his home on Vancouver Island, the provincial capital located some 60 miles west of—and, culturally speaking, a world away from—the city.
+In the Vancouver area, the remittance man was likely to make his home on Vancouver Island, home the provincial capital of Victoria, located some 60 miles west of—and, culturally speaking, a world away from—the city.
 Many of these wealthy noblemen eased their boredom and loneliness with a steady diet of exotic cars, Bentleys, Rolls-Royces, Jaguars, Mercedes-Benzes.
 All manner of British sports cars still litter the island; a ferry ride is also in order if you’re on the hunt for oddball stuff like Rileys, Humber Super Snipes, Armstrong Siddeleys, and the like.

 Aside from rich British parents, the main source of wealth in Vancouver in decades past was fishing and logging.
 Those who had come back from long work assignments were known to come home with a stack of cash and the intent to enjoy a piece of American muscle.
 Shelbys, Camaros, Mopars, you name it.
 Many of these vehicles survived (rust isn’t much of a problem in the Pacific Northwest) and helped build Victoria’s reputation, in particular, as a gold mine for performance metal.